How to Grow Beautiful Zinnias Indoors From Seed

 Growing Zinnias After the Seeds Have Germinated

-Step 1 – Remove Heat Mat and Uncover the Container
+Step 1 – Remove the Heat Mat and Uncover the Container

 Check the seed container daily.
 Once the seeds have germinated and the sprouts are visible, remove the clear dome lid and the seedlings from the heated mat.